Canop/whalespotter/README.md

 * a convenient application to fast locate fat files and folders
 * a demonstration of how to use channels to parallelize computations and never block the UI
 * a demonstration of a few [Termimad](https://github.com/Canop/termimad/) widgets
+* a very small and easy to read codebase

 ![screen](img/screen.png)